Brivo

-Brivo, Inc. is a smart building company providing cloud-based access control and video surveillance products for physical security and internet of things applications.
+Brivo, Inc. is a cloud AI physical security company providing access control, video surveillance, visitor management, and intrusion detection.

 Executive Leadership

-Steve Van Till is an early Brivo hire (initially as CTO) and today serves as CEO.
-Dean Drako is chairman of the board.
+Dean Drako is CEO and chairman, and Steve Van Till is president.

 History

 Brivo was co-founded in 1999 by Carter Griffin, Tim Ogilvie and Mark Stein.
 After completing a series A financing round of individual investors, the company secured an investment from IDEO Ventures, whose affiliate IDEO product design became its development partner for Brivo's first product – a last mile delivery solution for unattended and asynchronous delivery of parcels.
 In 2002, Griffin, Ogilvie and Stein transitioned the company to what became Brivo's primary market with the introduction of Brivo's building access control SaaS platform.
 In 2002, Brivo introduced cloud-based access control to the physical security market.
 The physical access control system works with door card readers and similar devices, and locks or unlock things once an individual has been authenticated.

 Brivo released the ACS5000 access control system in 2005, with Ethernet and GSM cellular connectivity options.
 In 2007, Brivo introduced its XML application programming interface (API).
 In 2017, Brivo introduced the availability of two new door access controllers, the ACS6000 and the ACS300, to complement its existing product lines, as well as integration with the Authentic Mercury open platform.

 Brivo introduced its IP door controller (IPDC) in 2011, an Ethernet access control panel in a compact form factor, with power over Ethernet and FIPS 140-2 validated encryption.
 IPDC used standard network cabling to the door.
 In 2013, Brivo announced Brivo Onair, a cloud-based access control and video surveillance physical security system for businesses that automates facility access from one interface.

 As of 2015, Brivo stated its cloud-based access control system serviced more than ten million users and more 100,000 access points, such as doors and windows.

 In November 2022, Runway Growth Capital announced the closure of a long-term senior secured credit facility of $75 million to Brivo.

 In 2023, Brivo raised $92M in financing from SECOM.